Best practices for data search

 We've collected a number of tips to help you optimize performance and get the most out of what Devo data search offers.

-When dealing with large amounts of data, you need to consider browser's memory restrictions and the processing requirements of different query operations.
+When dealing with large amounts of data, you need to consider the browser's memory restrictions and the processing requirements of different query operations.
 We have several recommendations to make sure you get the best possible performance:

 - Switch to server mode